-Raise3D engineers tried to carefully pack it in a metal casing, saving it from mechanical damage and high temperature of the working space.
+The calibration system is packed it in a metal casing to protect it from mechanical damage and high temperature of the working space.

 Also, the printer is equipped with a video camera that allows you to record and remotely control the printing process using Raise3D’s integrated cloud services.
-This service has already become the corporate standard for Raise3D printers.
-More details about all the possibilities and prospects of their use can be found in the presentations and videos posted on the company’s official resources on the Internet.
+This service has become the corporate standard for Raise3D printers.

-The powerful NXP ARM Cortex-A9 Quad 1 GHz working processor ensures comfortable operation and smooth printing process.
+The powerful NXP ARM Cortex-A9 Quad 1 GHz working processor ensures reliable operation and a smooth printing process.
 All major electronic components are housed in a front-facing upper bezel with a decorative carbon look.
-It is practical and looks pretty.
-“Extra” wires are not observed.
-All necessary wiring is removed into cable channels or fireproof silicone harnesses.
+There are no wires hanging around.
+All necessary wiring passes in cable channels or fireproof silicone harnesses.

 Good calibration is essential to the successful use of this system, and Raise3D has done its best to make this process as clear as possible, especially for first-time 3D printing users.

-Files for printing can be dropped via Wi-Fi, via a standard RJ45 network connector located on the back of the case, which allows you to connect the printer to a local LAN network.
+Files for printing can be dropped via Wi-Fi or a standard RJ45 network connector located on the back of the case, which allows you to connect the printer to a local LAN network.

-Or you can use the USB ports located on the top panel above the display.
-Convenient – no need to search and impossible to forget.
+You can also use the USB ports located on the top panel above the display to transfer the printing files.

 USB connectors allow you to work with the printer offline.
 That is, by simply installing a flash drive with a file prepared for printing into the slot and pressing the “Print” button on the display, you select the desired file and follow the system prompts.